Course Catalog - Science

 Environmental Systems C (11-12) #3503

-Students study a variety of topics that include: biotic and abiotic factors in habitats, ecosystems and biomes, interrelationships among resources and an environmental system, sources and flow of energy through an environmental system, relationship between carrying capacity and changes in populations and ecosystems, and changes in environments.
-(Minimum 40% lab)
+Students study a variety of topics that include: biotic and abiotic factors in habitats, ecosystems and biomes, interrelationships among resources and an environmental system, sources and flow of energy through an environmental system, relationship between carrying capacity and changes in populations and ecosystems, and natural changes in the environment, and human activities that impact the natural environment.
+(Minimum 40% scientific engineering practices)

 SEM: 2 Science CR: 1